benjiebob/WLDO/README.md

 ## Related Work
 This repository owes a great deal to the following works and authors:
 - [SMALify](https://github.com/benjiebob/SMALify/); Biggs et al. provided an energy minimization framework for fitting to animal video/images.
 A version of this was used as a baseline in this paper.
-- [SMAL](http://smal.is.tue.mpg.de/); Zuffi et al. designed the SMAL deformable quadruped template model and have been wonderful for providing advice throughout my animal reconstruction PhD journey.
+- [SMAL](http://smal.is.tue.mpg.de/); Zuffi et al. designed the SMAL deformable quadruped template model and have provided me with wonderful advice/guidance throughout my PhD journey.
-- [SMALST](https://github.com/silviazuffi/smalst); Zuffi et al. provided a PyTorch implementations of the SMAL skinning functions which have been used here.
+- [SMALST](https://github.com/silviazuffi/smalst); Zuffi et al. provided PyTorch implementations of the SMAL skinning functions which have been used here.
 - [SMPLify](http://smplify.is.tue.mpg.de/); Bogo et al. provided the basis for our original ChumPY implementation and inspired the name of this repo.

 ## Acknowledgements